 Refers to emergency contraception as "abortion inducing drugs" in spite of all of the scientific evidence to the contrary.

 Stated that the Affordable Care Act attempts: "... to force all Americans to buy coverage for sterilization and contraceptives, including drugs that induce abortion, is a radical incursion into freedom of conscience.
 Never before in U.S. history has the federal government forced citizens to directly purchase a product in contradiction to their moral and religious beliefs."

 But if a person finds a particular item offensive to their beliefs, they need only ignore it and not obtain it.

-- Referred to "... the religious liberty threats faced by the HHS mandate.
+Referred to "... the religious liberty threats faced by the HHS mandate.
 We will continue to seek relief from the courts and from Congress for those [employers] who object because of religious or moral convictions."
-No mention of the religious freedom of employees.
+They made no mention of the religious freedom of employees.

-- Describes how the mandate: "... forces many religious organizations to violate their deeply held religious beliefs, or pay crippling fines.
-Agaain, no mention of any deeply held religoius beliefs of the employees.
+Describes how the mandate: "... forces many religious organizations to violate their deeply held religious beliefs, or pay crippling fines.
+Again, no mention of any deeply held religious beliefs of the employees.

 None of the articles that we found saw the fundamental problem in terms of a conflict between:

-- The religious freedom of the employee to obtain preventative services free of copays that are consistent with the employees' moral and religious belief.
+The religious freedom of the employee to obtain preventative services free of copay's that are consistent with the employees' moral and religious beliefs.